Uploading files for SUSE Support

 - Click 'Send' to upload the file to the case.

-Use an FTP client to login to the anonymous FTPS Server geographically closest to you with this username and password:
+Use an FTP client to login to the anonymous FTP server geographically closest to you with this username and password:

 password: <your email address or case number>